Employment Opportunities

 To apply, please click the link here.

-Please submit a letter of interest, a resume, and three (3) professional references.
-Applications will be reviewed on a rolling basis and interested applicants should apply if the announcement is still posted.
-Applications that do not include both a letter of interest and a resume will not be considered.
-Palouse Conservation District is an equal
+Please be prepared to submit a letter of interest and a resume by Wednesday, July 30, 2025.
+Applications that do not include both a letter of interest and resume will not be considered.
+Palouse Conservation District is an equal opportunity employer.

 Position Description